 Beginnings of unexpected friendships,

 Beginnings that are creating new paths

 Erasmus+ is the EU's programme to support education, training, youth and sport in Europe.
 It has an estimated budget of €26.2 billion for 2021-2027.
 (Up from €14.7 billion for 2014-2020) and will provide more mobility and cooperation opportunities than ever before.

 The 2021-2027 programme places a strong focus on social inclusion, the green and digital transitions, and promoting young people’s participation in democratic life.
 It supports priorities and activities set out in the European Education Area, Digital Education Action Plan and the European Skills Agenda.
-The programme also supports the European Pillar of Social Rights implements the EU Youth Strategy 2019-2027 develops the European dimension in sport.
+The programme also supports the European Pillar of Social Rights, implements the EU Youth Strategy 2019-2027, and develops the European dimension in sport.

 VIU and Erasmus+